Who We Are

 Dianne brings a wealth of experience in customer service and management gained in the luxury giftware industry.
 She is a certified yoga instructor with more than 500 hours of teaching experience.
 She teaches and has taught yoga, including Mussar Yoga, at a variety of locations including the Mayerson JCC, Wise Temple, and other congregations.
 She discovered Mussar after being enlightened by one of her students about Edith Brotman’s book, Mussar Yoga, and through the book she found TMI.
 She lives with her husband in Cincinnati, OH.
 They have two grown children and a beloved granddaughter.

-Teen Program Associate
+Director of Teen Program

 Director of Operations